samwood97/Profile/index.md

+Samuel Wood, S3794612, S3794612@STUDENT.RMIT.EDU.AU
+I am Australian born in Perth, WA, Australia.
+I am 21 years old and graduated year 12 in 2015.
+I enjoy playing video games in my spare time away from work and study.
+When I was 10 years old my family and I went to Tasmania for a holiday, there my parents bought me a 3x3x3 rubik's cube.
+Now I am able to solve that same rubik's cube in just under 2 minutes.

+I have always had an interest and passion for Computing and Information Technology since I was a child.
+I enjoyed building computers, learning how computers worked and playing video games with my dad in my spare time.
+I was exposed to computer games and operating computer systems at a young age, I began using Windows 95 when I was about 6 years old.
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/samwood97/Profile/edit/master/index.md) to maintain and preview the content for your website in Markdown files.